United States Cavalry: World War II

-During the Second World War, the Cavalry consisted of three Regular, four National Guard, and six Organized Reserve cavalry divisions as well as the independent 56th Cavalry Brigade.
 Because of a shortage of men, on 15 July 1942, the 2nd Cavalry Division was inactivated to permit organization of the 9th Armored Division.
 White cavalrymen were assigned to the 9th Armored Division, and the all-black 4th Cavalry Brigade became a non-divisional formation.

+As part of a large-scale Army reorganization in March 1942, the Chief of Staff of the Army, General George Marshall, abolished the position of branch chief in the ground arms, including for the Cavalry.
+The branch chiefs' functions were centralized within the new Army Ground Forces headquarters as part of an effort to consolidate and streamline the integration of training and doctrine among the Army's different branches.

 Before World War II the 106th Cavalry was a National Guard unit based in Chicago, Illinois.
 Prior to World War I and the Spanish–American War it had been known as the 1st Illinois Volunteer Cavalry.
 The 106th underwent a number of different reorganizations until 1 September 1940, when it was redesignated the 1st Squadron, 106th Cavalry (Horse-Mechanized).

 On 25 February 1943 the 2nd Cavalry Division was (re)activated.
 The 27th Cavalry Regiment was attached to the 5th Cavalry Brigade (Colored) on 25 February 1943.
 It was deactivated 27 March 1944 and personnel later reorganized into the 6400th Ordnance Battalion (Ammo) (Provisional) 12 June 1944.

 The 28th Cavalry Regiment (Colored), 2nd Cavalry Division, activated February 1942 and attached to the 5th Cavalry Brigade (Colored) on 25 February 1943.
 It was deactivated 31 March 1944 and personnel later reorganized into the 6400th Ordnance Battalion (Ammo) (Provisional) 12 June 1944.